 TBW or Terabytes Written describes the total amount of data that can be written to an SSD over its lifespan.
 This metric is a fairly straight-forward estimate.
 A typical 250GB SSD can have a TBW rating of about 60-150 TBW and higher is better as with MBTF numbers.
 As a consumer, you should not worry too much about these numbers as it is very hard to actually write all this data to a drive in any reasonable amount of time.
 These can be important to enterprise users who need 24/7 operation and may be writing large amounts of data to the drive multiple times a day.
 Drive manufacturers do offer special solutions for these users.

 While it is not possible to recommend a drive for every user’s specific needs, some general points should be kept in mind when shopping for an SSD.
 If you’re looking for an OS drive, it would be a good idea to spend extra on a nice NVMe drive with a DRAM cache or even an HMB implementation.
-You can find our recommendations for the best NVMe drives on the market in this article.
+High-Performance NVMe drives such as the Samsung 970 EVO Plus (Reviewed here) should be your preference.
 A good SATA SSD will also be more than enough for most users.
 Cheap DRAM-less drives should be avoided for this category.
 If you want to store and play games off an SSD, it would be smart to look for higher capacity SATA SSDs rather than the expensive NVMe or Gen 4 ones.
-Even a DRAM-less SSD can get the job done without any significant hit to performance.
+Even a DRAM-less SATA SSD can get the job done without any significant hit to performance.
 If endurance is of the ultimate importance, consider the enterprise-grade drives that are specifically built with endurance in mind like the PRO series from Samsung.

 SSDs have become an essential part of modern gaming or workstation systems.
 For the longest time, hard drives have been our primary source of data storage, but that has changed completely due to the rise of fast and affordable flash storage.
 In 2020 it is crucial to have at least some sort of solid-state storage in your PC.
 At the end of the day, flash storage is getting cheaper and cheaper and any sort of SSD will be a big upgrade over a traditional hard drive.